open/close all folders

 "Oh, Chrissy I know you crave me like a Quesarito craves salsa verde, I can see it in your eyes.
 But please lets take it slowly."

 One of the Total Drama Tiki Jungle newbies, who finished in 4th place.
-He was famous for idolizing Alejandro from Total Drama World Tour and attempting to be like him in every way possible, including manipulating his teammates, wooing women (and failing miserably), and having conversations with his abs.
+He was famous for idolizing Alejandro from Total Drama World Tour and attempting to be like him in every way possible (key word: attempting), including manipulating his teammates, wooing women, and having conversations with his abs.

 - A Death in the Limelight: Nic's elimination episode is heavily focused on his antics and attempts to get rid of Trey.